NLnetLabs/rpki-doc/source/krill/testing.rst

 refer to them by names that make sense in your context.

-Note that whichever handle you choose, your CA will use the handles that the parent response included for itself *and* for your CA in its comminication with this parent.
+Note that whichever handle you choose, your CA will use the handles that the parent response included for itself *and* for your CA in its communication with this parent.
 I.e. you may want to inspect the response and use the same handle for the parent (parent_handle attribute), and do not be surprised or alarmed if the parent refers to your ca (child_handle attribute) by some seemingly random